Yazhuo-Liu/fenics-in-3D-printing-beginner/Markdown/Project K-means.md

 ## Python Implementation

 Here is a simple implementation of k-means clustering in Python, without using advanced libraries like scikit-learn or OpenCV.

+Please use this code as a reference, **program independently first**, and then compare it to this example

 ```python
 from PIL import Image